nirosan-v/-NirosanVijayakumar.github.io/README.md

-# Data Analysis Portfolio Website
+# My Data Analysis Portfolio Website

 This website is a showcase of my data analysis projects, demonstrating skills in **Excel**, **SQL**, **Tableau** and **Python** .
 Each project involves **data cleaning**, **exploration**, **analysis**, and **visualisations**, with a focus on delivering insights through efficient coding and interactive dashboards.
 Please navigate these projects directly through my [website](https://nirosan-v.github.io/-NirosanVijayakumar.github.io/).